murchandamus/bips/bip-update-process.md

 Type: Process
 Created: 2024-05-13
 License: CC0-1.0
+Requires: 123
 Replaces: 2
 ```

 ## Abstract

-This _Bitcoin improvement Proposal (BIP)_ provides information about the preparation of BIPs, and policies relating to
+This _Bitcoin Improvement Proposal (BIP)_ provides information about the preparation of BIPs and policies relating to
 the publication of BIPs.
-It replaces BIP 2 with a trimmed process, and may be amended to address future needs of the BIP
+It replaces BIP 2 with a streamlined process, and may be amended in the future to address the
-process.

-BIPs cover the range of interests of the Bitcoin community.
-The main topic is technology that supports the bitcoin
-currency.
-However, any topics related to the Bitcoin protocol, Bitcoin’s P2P network, and Bitcoin client software may be
-acceptable.
-BIPs may be submitted by anyone.
+evolving needs of the BIP process.

-The BIPs repository serves as a highly visible platform[^blog-posts] to put forward mature proposals.
-The repository’s
+The BIPs repository serves as a publication medium and archive for mature proposals.
+The repository’s visibility
-visibility facilitates the distributed consideration of proposals by establishing the current state of the proposal.
-The
+facilitates the distributed consideration of BIPs by providing an established source to retrieve the latest versions of
-repository’s versioning of the text-based BIPs retains the historical record of each proposal.
-The BIPs repository does
+BIPs.
+The repository transparently records all changes to each BIP and allows any community member to easily retain a
+complete copy of the archive.

-not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to facilitate a quick overview
+The BIPs repository does not aim to track acceptance[^acceptance], adoption, or community consensus on BIPs except to
-of BIP statuses (see below) to repository visitors.
+provide a quick overview of BIP statuses (see below) to visitors.

 ## What is a BIP?